hezhangsprinter/SROSR/readme.txt

 'object_src_fmeas.m'

 ** All the code is writen in Ubuntu 14.04.
 If you are using windows and other systems, make sure you change the '/' to '\'.

+**  We use the optimization tool box from http://www.cs.ubc.ca/~mpf/spgl1/index.html